A liturgical resource of the Catholic Archdiocese of Melbourne

 We pray for all who are sick in our parish and for all who have asked for our prayers.

-We pray for those who have died recently and for those whose anniversaries occur at this time.
-May they be gathered into the kingdom by God, who first called them by name.
+We pray for those who have died recently and for all those whose anniversaries occur at this time.
+May they now be at peace in the love that lasts forever.

 Lord, hear us.